 Location is currently TBC but is likely to be a mix of London and regional.
 We will have travel bursaries available for the workshops.

-No, there won’t be any division of ages in entrants but you must be 18 or over to enter.
+No, there weren't any division of ages in entrants but you needed to be 18 or over to enter.

-Yes - anyone 18 or over can enter but please be mindful of the timeline and time commitment that the longlisted ideas will need for development and completion.
+Yes - anyone 18 or over was able to enter but needed to be mindful of the timeline and time commitment that the longlisted ideas will need for development and completion.

-Yes, as long as the person you are submitting on behalf of fits the eligibility criteria, has consented to be entered and can be contacted via email and telephone.
+Yes, as long as the person you submitted on behalf of fits the eligibility criteria, had consented to be entered and could be contacted via email and telephone.